 This course requires a laboratory fee of \$110.00 payable to George Mason University.
-This fee is due at the beginning of the second class meeting.
+This fee is due to Dr. Caswell on Monday August 2nd, 2010.
 If you are paying by check you can make your check to George Mason University and in the Memo section write in "ATEP 150 Lab Fee."